2025 Course Descriptions

 MIT 101: Mitigation 101

-This introductory course offers a foundational training experience tailored for professionals in the field of mitigation and wildfire management.
+Mitigation 101, an introductory course from Coalitions & Collaboratives, Inc. and the USDA Forest Service, offers a foundational training experience tailored for professionals in the field of mitigation and wildfire management.
 This immersive one-day program aims to provide participants with a comprehensive understanding of concepts, resources, and terminology crucial to navigating the intricacies of community wildfire mitigation.
 This course is intended as a precursor to Community Wildfire Mitigation Best Practices (CWMBP) if students are interested in taking that course as well.
-Participants can expect to leave Mitigation 101 with a heightened Awareness of wildfire mitigation and awareness of: Community Wildfire Mitigation Terminology, Introduction to Fire Behavior and Response, Policies, Plans, and Funding, The Players and Programs, Taking Action in Communities and on Landscapes and Ongoing Learning Opportunities.
-Prerequisites: watch pre-work video
+Participants can expect to leave Mitigation 101 with a heightened Awareness of wildfire mitigation and awareness of: Community Wildfire Mitigation Terminology, Introduction to Fire Behavior and Response, Policies, Plans, and Funding, The Players and Programs, Taking Action in Communities and on Landscapes and Ongoing Learning Opportunities

 SM: Social Media Workshop